 Adjjima Na Patalung

-I am a theatre director, curator and producer.
-In other words; a typical arts professional from Thailand, who wears many different hats.
-My current role is that of Festival Director at BICT Fest and Creative Director at Arts on Location, a creative development organization.
-I have a background in visual arts, crafts and liberal arts.
-Since 2006, I’ve been dividing my time living and working in Bangkok and London.
-My wish is to utilize my experiences to generate more awareness among the Thai public sector about the benefits of performing arts for people of all ages.
+Adjjima is a theatre director, curator and producer.
+In other words; a typical arts professional from Thailand, wearing many different hats.
+Her current role is that of Festival Director at BICT Fest and Creative Director for the organization Arts on Location.
+She has a background in visual arts, crafts and liberal arts.
+Since 2006, she’s been dividing her time living and working in Bangkok and London.
+Her ambition is to utilize those experiences to generate more awareness among the Thai public sector about the benefits of performing arts for people of all ages.

 Adjjima on curatorship